Brprb08/orbital-control-simulator/README.md

 **Realistic orbital mechanics simulation in real-time, no Unity physics.**

 > Note: There’s no drag, J2, or other non-gravitational forces yet.
-That’s intentional, I wanted to make sure the Dormand–Prince 5(4) integrator with Newtonian gravity was accurate and stable first.
+That’s intentional, I wanted to make sure the Dormand–Prince 5(4) integrator was accurate and stable first.
 The system is in a solid place now, and drag will be the first additional effect to be integrated.

 [🎥 Watch the Demo Video on Youtube](https://www.youtube.com/watch?v=aisBrqQ_A4o&feature=youtu.be)
 ![Orbit Mechanics Simulator in Track Cam](./Assets/Images/04-17Track.png)